Two U.S. traders plead guilty in Venezuelan bank bribery case

 A representative for Bicentenario Banco, the successor to Banfoandes, did not immediately respond to a request for comment.

-The Banfoandes official would be at least the third Venezuelan state banking official the U.S. government has said received payments from people tied to Direct Access.
+The Banofoandes official would be at least the third Venezuelan state banking official the U.S. government has said received payments from people tied to Direct Access.

 A civil forfeiture action filed in May cited an unnamed second Bandes official who also received payments.